Preview

 Error

-messages are clearly documented within the IDE, but here are some of the common ones:
+messages are clearly documented within the Live Debugger application or IDE, but here are some examples:

 Warning